 DAY THREE - The Illness Trap

-Karen and Ron will focus on the barriers that can often get in the way of a persons' recovery exploring ways they can be overcome.
+Karen will focus on the barriers that can often get in the way of a persons' recovery exploring ways they can be overcome.
 Look at creative ways of working with voices and other unusual experiences, using voice dialogue and voices and family sculpting.

 DAY FOUR - The Importance of Story

-Day 4 will both explore the importance of our stories both that the person with the problem with the problem and the family.
-It will also lay out a number of ways we can tell our stories.
+Day four will both explore the importance of our stories both that of the person with the problem and the family, it will also lay out a number of ways we can tell our stories.

 DAY FIVE - Taking it Forward

 Provides an opportunity to decide how to go forward with the learning of the week.